brain-web/brain-web.js/README.md

 # brain-web.js

-A library to interact with the brain-web— get the network on your website!
+A library to interact with the brain-web— get the network on your website.